KleberVales/my_resume/README.md

 ### About Me

 Graduated in Computer Science, with over five years of experience in software development.
-Throughout my career,